 Increase your chances of getting more aid for school by taking a few steps after you file your FAFSA® form.

-After you complete the FAFSA form online and select “SUBMIT,” you’ll see a confirmation page like the one below.
+After you complete and submit the FAFSA form online, you’ll see a confirmation page like the one below.
 This is not your financial aid offer.
 You’ll get that separately from the school(s) you apply to and get into.

-Cost of attendance – EFC = Your financial “need”
+Cost of attendance – EFC – estimated financial aid = Your financial “need”

 Each school will do its best to meet your financial need.
-Some schools may meet 100 percent of your financial need, and other schools may only meet 10 percent—it just depends on the school and the financial aid they have available that year.
-You should complete the FAFSA form annually because there are many factors that can change from year to year.
+Some schools may meet 100% of your financial need, and other schools may only meet 10%—it just depends on the school and the financial aid they have available that year.

 The EFC formula considers income, dependency status, family size, and the number of family members who will attend college.